stevenrjanssens/dfreproject/paper.md

 As evidenced by this figure, `dfreproject` has a significant speed advantage over `reproject` for larger images regardless of the type of interpolation scheme.
 The speedup is most pronounced in the case where SIP distortions are included.

 In \autoref{fig:cpu-comparison}, we display the same results except we used a CPU (Intel® Core™ i9-14900HX).
+For this experiment, we used a single thread.

 ![\label{fig:cpu-comparison}](demo/benchmarking/sip_comparison_line_cpu.png)